03 Using R syntax

 With repeat_encoder

-you can chose how many times an
+you can choose how many times an

 encoder layer should be added.
 The encoder is implemented as described